MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/custom-transport-controls.md

 ```

 > [!IMPORTANT]
 > You must still make the button visible and enable it in order to use it in the overflow menu.
-In this example, the PlaybackRateButton element isn't visible in the overflow menu unless the IsPlaybackRateButtonVisible property is true.
-It's not enabled unless the IsPlaybackRateEnabled property is true.
+In this example, the **PlaybackRateButton** element isn't visible in the overflow menu unless the **IsPlaybackRateButtonVisible** property is **true**.
+It's not enabled unless the **IsPlaybackRateEnabled** property is **true**.
 Setting these properties is shown in the previous section.

 ### Adding a custom button

 One reason you might want to customize MediaTransportControls is to add a custom command to the control.
 Whether you add it as a primary command or a secondary command, the procedure for creating the command button and modifying its behavior is the same.
 In the [Media Transport Controls sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlCustomMediaTransportControls), a "rating" button is added to the primary commands.

 **To add a custom command button**

 1. Create an AppBarButton object and add it to the CommandBar in the control template.

 ```xaml